 type 'image'.
 That is, an image submit button named 'reset' will normally be

-submitted by the browser as two request paramters called 'reset.x', and
+submitted by the browser as two request parameters called 'reset.x', and

 'reset.y'.
-When checking for the existence of a paramter from the
+When checking for the existence of a parameter from the

 methodParamNames list, to indicate that a specific method should

-be called, the code will look for request parameter in the "reset" form
+be called, the code will look for a request parameter in the "reset" form

-(exactly as spcified in the list), and in the "reset.x" form ('.x' appended to
+(exactly as specified in the list), and in the "reset.x" form ('.x' appended

-the name in the list).
-In this way it can handle both normal and image submit
+to the name in the list).
+In this way it can handle both normal and image

-buttons.
-The actual method name resolved if there is a match will always be
+submit buttons.
+The actual method name resolved, if there is a match, will

 Note: If both strategies are configured, i.e. both "paramName" and "methodParamNames" are specified, then both will be checked for any given request.
 A match for an explicit request parameter in the "methodParamNames" list always wins over a value specified for a "paramName" action parameter.